I've posted this on previous Thanksgivings, but I think it deserves being repeated.

 Today is Thanksgiving Day in Canada.
-Especially as a Canadian, I have so much for which to be thankful, but since this is a book blog, I thought I’d focus on what I as a booklover have for which to be grateful.
+Especially as a Canadian, I have so much for which to be thankful, but since this is a book blog, I thought I’d focus on what I as a booklover have to be grateful for.

 I am grateful for books which provide me with so much pleasure.

 I am grateful for authors who, using their imaginations and talent, write those books.